verrazzano/docs/content/en/docs/applications/_index.md

                 ...
 ```

-The `oam-kubernetes-runtime` operator is not installed with roles that allow it to create arbitrary resource.
+The `oam-kubernetes-runtime` operator has a limited set of privileges by default.
+Your cluster admin may need to grant the `oam-kubernetes-runtime` operator additional privileges to enable use of some Kubernetes resources as workloads or traits.
-Your cluster admin may need to create additional roles and role bindings for the specific resources to be embedded as workloads or traits.
+Create additional roles and role bindings for the specific resources to be embedded as workloads or traits.
-The `ClusterRole` and `ClusterRoleBinding` show how oam-kubernetes-runtime could be granted privileges to manage Ingress resources.
+The `ClusterRole` and `ClusterRoleBinding` below show how oam-kubernetes-runtime could be granted privileges to manage `Ingress` resources.
 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRole